This page provides information on the Irradiance Map in the GI tab.

 Min Rate – Determines the resolution for the first GI pass.
-A value of 0 means the resolution will be the same as the resolution of the final rendered image, which will make the irradiance map similar to the direct computation method.
-A value of -1 means the resolution will be half that of the final image and so on.
-You would usually want to keep this negative, so that GI is quickly computed for large and flat regions in the image.
-This parameter is similar to (although not the same as) the Min rate parameter of the Adaptive subdivision image sampler.
+A value of 0 means the resolution is the same as the resolution of the final rendered image, which makes the irradiance map similar to the direct computation (Brute Force) method.
+A value of -1 means the resolution is half that of the final image, and so on.
+It is recommended that you set this value as a negative number so that GI is quickly computed for large and flat regions in the image.
+This is the same concept as the Min rate parameter of the Adaptive subdivision image sampler.

 Max Rate – Determines the resolution of the last GI pass.
-This is similar to (although not the same as) the Max rate parameter of the Adaptive subdivision image sampler.
+This is the same concept as the Max rate parameter of the Adaptive subdivision image sampler.

 Subdivs – Controls the quality of individual GI samples.
-Smaller values make things faster, but may produce blotchy result.
+Smaller values make things faster, but may produce a blotchy result.
 Higher values produce smoother images.
-This is similar to the Subdivs parameter for direct computation.
-Note that this is not the actual number of rays that will be traced.
-The actual number of rays is proportional to the square of this value.
+This is similar to the Subdivs parameter for the Brute Force method.
+Note that this is not the actual number of rays that are traced.
+The actual number of rays is proportional to the square of this value and also depends on the settings in the DMC sampler rollout.

 Color Threshold – Controls how sensitive the irradiance map algorithm is to changes in indirect lighting.
 Larger values mean less sensitivity; smaller values make the irradiance map more sensitive to light changes (thus producing higher quality images).